nanocurrency/nano-docs/docs/glossary.md

 #### seed
 A 256-bit random value usually represented to the user as a 64 character hexidecimal (0-9 and A-F) value.
 Private keys are derived from a seed.

+#### Transactions Per Second (TPS)
+Often used to refer to the rate of complete transactions (i.e. one send and another receive) between two parties.
+(Confirmations Per Second)/2

 #### unchecked (blocks)